Sweetgames99/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to sweethome
 ---
+The Sweethome comes with everything sweet.